CCPA Privacy Notice

 • To provide the Services;

-• To analyzing our Services and your use of the Services and website; or
+• To analyzing our Services and your use of the Services and website;

-We will not collect additional categories of personal information or use the Personal Information we collected for materially different, unrelated, or incompatible purposes without providing you notice.
+We will not collect additional categories of Personal Information or use the Personal Information we collected for materially different, unrelated, or incompatible purposes without providing you notice.

 Category F